ABOUT THE MUSEUM

 The mission of the Latvian Museum of Photography is to promote the achievements of the Latvian photography industry and to be a place that preserves, represents and inspires photography, and a place where any member of the public can acquire knowledge about the history of photography in Latvia from its origins to present day, using the diverse museum’s offer.

-Latvian Museum of Photography is the only museum in Riga devoted to photography.
+Latvian Museum of Photography is the only memory insitution in Latvia devoted to photography.

 In the 1970s, The Museum of the History of Riga and Navigation found ways to create exhibitions from its rich collection of photographic material, which were devoted to photography itself and were promoting the creation of self-worth of photography in society.
 The Museum of the History of Riga and Navigation created a special department of photographic history, which later became the basis for the creation of the Latvian Museum of photography.